Sequence-to-Sequence framework for Neural Machine Translation

 - Developers may be interested in our developer guidelines.

-For more information about Sockeye 2, see our paper (BibTeX):
+For more information about Sockeye, see our papers (BibTeX).

 Felix Hieber, Tobias Domhan, Michael Denkowski, David Vilar.
-2020.
 Sockeye 2: A Toolkit for Neural Machine Translation.
-To appear in EAMT 2020, project track.
+Proceedings of the 22nd Annual Conference of the European Association for Machine Translation, Project Track (EAMT'20).

 Felix Hieber, Tobias Domhan, Michael Denkowski, David Vilar, Artem Sokolov, Ann Clifton and Matt Post.
 2017.
 Sockeye: A Toolkit for Neural Machine Translation.
 ArXiv e-prints.